 Are adverbials helpful in academic English writing?

-This is the second of three lessons about Adverbials and Complements.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Adverbials and Complements.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the differences between adverbs and adverbials